OHDSI/PatientLevelPrediction/README.md

 Requires R (version 3.3.0 or higher).
 Installation on Windows requires [RTools](http://cran.r-project.org/bin/windows/Rtools/).
 Libraries used in PatientLevelPrediction require Java and Python.

 The python installation is required for some of the machine learning algorithms.
-We advise to install Python 3.6 using Anaconda (https://www.continuum.io/downloads) when using Windows operating system or Python 3.6 (https://www.python.org/downloads/release/python-360/)  when using Linux or a Mac.
+We advise to install Python 3.7 using Anaconda (https://www.continuum.io/downloads).

 Dependencies
 ============